 In terms of tree replacement and biodiversity enhancements, over 120 trees were planted along with thousands of shrubs and bulbs.
 In addition, parts of the watercourse and banks were modified to allow the introduction of marginal plants.
 Areas within the walls are also being managed as naturalistic grassland and wild flora areas.
 Artificial Kingfisher nesting tunnels were included in suitable locations within the new walls.

 This article was written in March 2019 as a contribution to the EIA Quality Mark’s commitment to improving EIA practice.
-Paul Jolliffe is an Associate Director at Nicholas Pearson Associates and is a Chartered Landscape Architect.

 - Surface water: The biggest flood risk of all.
 Speech by Sir James Bevan KCMG, Chief Executive, Environment Agency, CIWEM Surface Water Management Conference, 17 October 2018.